moryba/Predicting-the-vaieties-of-Italian-wines-with-KNN/README.md

 ## Introduction
 The aim of this project is to understand KNN by creating a model that is able to predict the varieties of wines.
+The data set is the result of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivars organized in three classes.
+The analysis determined the quantities of 13 constituents found in each of the three types of wines.

+The data set comes from [Kaggle](https://www.kaggle.com/).

 ## Usage
 ```python